uadmin/uadmin/docs/tutorial/part2.rst

 ^^^^^^^^^^^^^^^^
 In database, it shows the logical structure of a database, including the relationships and constraints that determine how data can be stored and accessed.
 Individual database models are designed based on the rules and concepts of whichever broader data model the designers adopt.
 Most data models can be represented by an accompanying database diagram. [#f1]_

-Model is the standard struct to be embedded in any other struct to make it a model for uAdmin.
+Model is where we keep all registered models.
+It is the standard struct to be embedded in any other struct to make it a model for uAdmin.

 Why do we need a Model?
 ^^^^^^^^^^^^^^^^^^^^^^^